 Leh – Ladakh

 Leh is the main entry point to Ladakh.
 You can reach Leh by plane or by road (only in the summer).
-We flew from New Delhi to Leh with Air India and the flight itself was already spectacular, probably one of the most beautiful flight of our lives.
-Leh has noumerous guest houses and hotels as well as travel agencies with which you can organize your trek.
+We flew from New Delhi to Leh with Air India and the flight itself was already spectacular, probably one of the most beautiful flights of our lives.
+Leh has numerous guesthouses and hotels as well as travel agencies with which you can organize your trek.
 We chose to trek with Ladakhi Women’s Travel Company – an all-women travel company highly reputed that aims to empower the Ladakhi women.
 We were very happy with our female guide Rigzin Angmo and with our trekking experience.